Management Theories You Should Know As a Small Business Owner

 1. Human Relations Theory

-Basic texts on human relations have evolved from experiments based on classical theory.
 Elton Mayo worked at Hawthorne Works, a large industrial complex, as part of a team assessing the impact of different workplace conditions on productivity.
-Early results were conflicting.
-Both changes in opposite directions have increased productivity.

-Mayo recognized that a researcher’s attention to workers was a common factor.
-It evoked pride and met the special social needs of workers.
 This led to the development of the “Hawthorne” research principle, which suggests that a researcher’s attention influences the subjects of the study and thus influences the outcome.

-In business leadership, Hawthorne’s research has helped clarify the role that interpersonal relationships play in business operations.
-Theorists since Mayo have drawn several relevant conclusions, such as:
+In business leadership, Hawthorne’s research has helped clarify interpersonal relationships’ role in business operations.

 • Group dynamics affect work performance.